Luckygyana/Image-Position-Editing/README.md

 ### Tasks

-#### Task 1: Generate Red Mask on the Object
+#### Task 1: Generate Segmented Mask on the Object

-Generates a red mask over the specified object in the image.
+Generates a segmented mask over the specified object in the image.

 ```sh
 python script.py --image path/to/image.jpg --class "object_class" --output path/to/output.jpg task1